 So let’s wrap up on royalties.
 Since music rights were, and still are a big important part of your activity, this could be interesting to you and your artists: there are a lot of unclaimed royalties (and it could concern independent artists, but also record labels).

 To avoid these issues, a clear royalty accounting is key.
 That said, to do so, you need the right tools.
 We know this first hand, being music professionals who have built our own software.
 The good news is: we’ve commercialized it!
 We realized that record labels and music publishers need royalty accounting software that could be secured and backed up at all times, shared among a team.
-Give a try to Royalties Manager!
+Give a try to our Royalty Accounting Solution!
 Or book yourself a demo with us for free whenever it is convenient for you.